Money Back Guarantee (2023 film)

-Money Back Guarantee is an upcoming Pakistani action comedy film film directed and written by Faisal Qureshi (in his feature directorial debut).
-The film features an ensemble cast featuring Fawad Khan, Hina Dilpazir, Ali Safina, Wasim Akram, Shayan Khan, Mikaal Zulfiqar, Gohar Rasheed, and Jan Rambo.
+Money Back Guarantee is a 2023 Pakistani political satire heist crime comedy film written and directed by Faisal Qureshi (in his feature directorial debut).
+The film features an ensemble cast featuring Fawad Khan, Ayesha Omer, Hina Dilpazir, Ali Safina, Wasim Akram, Shayan Khan, Mikaal Zulfiqar, Gohar Rasheed, and Jan Rambo.
 The film was scheduled for release on 22 May 2020.
 However, due to the COVID-19 pandemic, the movie release was postponed.
 The film's musical score is composed by Tyler Westen.

-The film is scheduled to be released worldwide on 21 April 2023.
+The film was released worldwide on 21 April 2023.
+It received mixed reviews from critics for its humor, characters and subject matter, although they praised the performance of Khan.

-Synopsis
+Premise

-Note: The creators have kept the film's plot a secret, but from the trailers we can assume that the film is about a group of people who plan a money heist to pay off their debts while a bank manager tries to get his bank's money back from the same criminals in time for an election.
+In an effort to lift themselves out of their impoverished circumstances, a gang of amateur thieves decide to rob a bank in between an ongoing manager election.